konturio/disaster-ninja-fe/src/features/event_episodes/readme.md

 ### eventEpisodesController

 A controller that provides methods for managing the selected episode, EpisodesTimelinePanel, and timeline.
-The controller links methods provided by various atoms and provides them as a single interface.
+The controller links methods are provided by various atoms and are collected into a single interface.